 How is it configured?

-This protocol is configured by the TXT (DNS) record and as a general rule it looks like this: Subdomain: @
+This protocol is configured using the TXT (DNS) record and generally looks as follows.

 Value: v=spf1 mx a ptr ip4:22.214.171.124/23 include:cdmon.com include:srv.cat ~all